 Kate heads Creative Heritage Consultants Ltd, a multi-disciplinary practice that offers a range of advisory services to those with responsibilities for listed and historic buildings, especially redundant structures and those ‘at risk’.
 She supports the heritage building trust sector in a voluntary capacity as a member of the Heritage Trust Network in the Midlands.
 Kate is a registered architect and a membership assessor for the Institute of Historic Building Conservation.
 She is a Governor of her former school, Manchester High School for Girls, where she chairs the Estates Committee.

-Ade Alao is Head of Global Estates at the British Council.
-He was previously Head of Investment and Development at Tameside Council.
-He brings considerable expertise in regeneration, housing and local economic development having held senior roles in local government for over 20 years.
-His previous Non-Executive Director appointments include serving as Chair of Northwards Housing and Vice Chair of Salix Homes - both major housing associations in Greater Manchester.
+Ade Alao leads on major real estate capital projects for DWP.
+He previously worked for the British Council and in local government with considerable expertise in project delivery, regeneration, housing and local economic development.
+He is on the board of Incommunities and previously held Non-Executive Director appointments as Chair of Northwards Housing and Vice-Chair of Salix Homes - both major housing associations in Greater Manchester.

 Karen is a member of the UK Designing Libraries Advisory Board and the LIBER European Research Libraries Architecture Forum, as well as various other bodies.
-In parallel with her professional career she has over 35 years’ experience in the architectural heritage sector in Northern Ireland and is currently on the Board of Hearth Historic Buildings Trust (previously Hearth Housing Association and Revolving Fund which she chaired 2000-2015) and is Publications Editor for the Ulster Architectural Heritage Society.
+In parallel with her professional career she has over 35 years’ experience in the architectural heritage sector in Northern Ireland and is currently on the Board of Hearth Historic Buildings Trust (previously Hearth Housing Association and Revolving Fund which she chaired 2000-2015) and the Irish Architectural Archive, and is Publications Editor for the Ulster Architectural Heritage Society.

 Eleanor McAllister is both an economist and a town planner and has worked for over 25 years in the west of Scotland using both these disciplines in developing and implementing regeneration projects.
 She was Director of the Glasgow Building’s Preservation Trust in the 80’s and continued to work on capital delivery projects in local government for the next 15 years, including three years as Deputy Director of the Glasgow 1999 Festival Company.
 Eleanor was also the Managing Director of Clydebank Re-built, one of six Scottish urban regeneration companies.